nomad-software/nomad.uk.net/markdown/articles/templates-in-d-explained.md

 <script src="https://gist.github.com/nomad-software/2c055c39095f31dd5a835799ecd82586.js"></script>

-Here we’ve decorated the place holder <code>T</code> with the type hint <code>int</code> using a colon character.
+Here we’ve decorated the place holder `T` with the type hint `int` using a colon character.
 This only allows type parameters that can be implicitly cast to an integer.
 All the calls above will instantiate the template correctly.

 The second form is a more firm constraint used to strongly define the only allowed type that should be used for a particular type parameter:

 <script src="https://gist.github.com/nomad-software/e6294fcacf1a551bb93f4b52b7a31f0b.js"></script>

-Using the <code>if</code> and <code>is</code> keywords together only <code>int</code> can now be specified as the type parameter to replace <code>T</code> and successfully instantiate the template.
+Using the `if` and `is` keywords together only `int` can now be specified as the type parameter to replace `T` and successfully instantiate the template.

 ## Conclusion